haxsaw/hikaru/docs/key-functions.rst

 a dict.
 However, the resultant dict will contain every attribute of every object, even optional ones that weren't provided values (they will have None).
 The ``get_clean_dict()`` function takes that dict and prunes out all None values it contains, returning a minimal dict that represents the state of the object.
-This also is currently a one-way trip, but future releases will enable round-trips back to Hikaru objects.

 from_dict()
 ***********